 Who is Robyn "the artist"?

 I have known Robyn for almost 20 years now.
-We met on line in some chat channel.
+We met on line in some chat channel and have met many times offline.
 She loved to talk about art and would get excited as she would tell me of some of her creations.
 The first time we met she brought along an oil painting she had done while in college.
 It was a rather impressive piece; a young girl facing away from the viewer with her long hair slightly blowing in the breeze while looking off into the distance.
 The painting created questions in my mind; who is this young girl, what was she really looking at, what was she really thinking, what was she feeling.
 I thought to myself, "She's good."

 One day while visiting I found her on the computer looking at other people's art.
 She went to the next picture and I made a snide comment about the piece; I can tell you that was the wrong thing to do.
 I received a stern lecture informing me I was idiot and I had no clue what I was talking about.
 She went on the explain, sternly, ok very sternly, how when an artist creates a piece some of what they are expressing is how they perceive things at the moment; including feelings that might be related to their childhood, an incident, a relationship, anger, happiness, or any other of a myriad of factors we could never know.
 To finish up she said and I quote, "At least they have the guts to express the artist within.
 You won't even try!"; it was true.